MyOrganisation99/testOrg/README.md

 # testOrg
-An repo to test my organisation is good
+An repo to test my organisation is setup